 LEVEL-2 QUICK CHARGERS (in the wrong places): Quick L2 chargers should be at QUICK places, such as rest stops, minimarts, airport cell-phone waiting areas, kiss-and-ride lots, shopping centers...
 Places where cars rarely sit for more than 30 minutes to an hour.
 L2 chargers are cost effecive if used by a lot of cars every hour or so.
 See the graph at right.
 Level-2 chargers, however, are NOT cost effective when one car sits in the spot for 8 to 10 hours a day when the car is usually fully charged in the first hour!
 Level-2 chargers in Daily (8 hour) parking lots are wasting 83% of their capacity by being blocked from other users.
 Besides, who is going to typically use a public charger when the charging costs are often 3 to 5 times the going rate for electricity?
 That's like gas cars driving around looking for the opportunity to fill up at $10 to $15 per gallon for gas! (they won't do it except in extremis, and that is not a good business model for the long term).

 LEVEL-1 CHARGERS AT WORK: On the other hand, enabling the use of 120v standard outlet Level-1 chargers at work should be the #1 goal of EV Infrastructure roll-out in the USA.
+And even with all the motivation, it took the Federeal Government 5 years to get around to it.
 As shown at right, installing level-2's at work is a waste of resources.
 However, enabling the use of 120v outlet charging (Level-1) can meet the charging needs of at least 90% of all USA commuters with EV's and still only use 37% of Level-1 charging capacity!
 As shown here, these 90% of all EV commuters simply plugged into a 120v outlet at work, would leave work fully charged in under 8 hours.

 One Million EV's by 2015: If you think 1 Million EV's is a small number, remember, there are over 400 different models of gas cars being sold by 45 manufacturers to meet the broad distribution of public demand for vehicles that match their personal need.
 Even the #1 selling gasoline vehicle in America only sells to 4% of Americans!
 By the same token, the EV is not for everyone!
 On the other hand, if only 1% of drivers bought an EV, that would be 3.5 million EV's!
 Since 67% of ALL drivers already have an L1 charger port at home (120 VAC outlet), this simple proposal to provide L1 outlets at work would INSTANTLY DOUBLE THE RANGE of every EV in the hands of employees and at NO COST to taxpayers.
 Even Convenience stores are installing 120v charging outlets.

 Existing Outlets are Available: Of course, the number of existing available 120v outlets near parking places is small, but so also are the number of EV cars today.
-For the USA goal of 1 Million EV's by 2015, that would be about 11 cars at the Naval Academy, yet I counted over two dozen available outlets or power boxes adjacent to parking places (where a $15 outlet could be added) as shown here:
+(Seven at USNA in 2016).
+For the USA goal of 1 Million EV's, that would be about 11 cars at the Naval Academy, yet I counted over two dozen available outlets or power boxes adjacent to parking places (where a $15 outlet could be added) as shown here:

 Enabling this Level-1 Pay-in to Plug-in process to use those existing outlets will JUMP-START the acceptance of electric cars.
-No one is getting free electricity here, the people pay for the placard, and that pays the 50 cents to a dollar a day for the electric bill. (less at government/corporate rates).
+No one is getting free electricity here, the people pay for the placard, and that pays the 60 cents a day for the electricity.
 The only concern might be unsafe practice with the cords as shown in the last photo above and below left.